LucasHoffSchmidt/Data_Science_Customer_Churn_Prediction/README.md

 ### Findings
 - There are no duplicates, missing or invalid values in the dataset
-- We keep the aggregated features we made of salary, data used and month, since they all show clear variations.
+- We keep the aggregated features salary, data used and month, since they all show clear variations.
 - We drop any high cardinality features to ensure machine learning models generalize, rather than memorize, reducing the likelihood of overfitting.

 ---